This illustrates how a writing sample has the potential to sabotage one's candidacy.

 To ensure that you catch all of your errors/mistakes, print out your sample and review the hard copy.
 Proofreading is much more effective when you review the actual document on hard copy as opposed to the computer screen.
 Another good tip is to read the document from the end to the beginning, sentence by sentence.
 By doing this, your brain will be forced to slow down a bit and will therefore catch more errors.

-When you think you have caught all your errors, review it one more time.
+When you think you have caught all your errors, review and proofread it one more time.
 When you catch that little typo you hadn't seen the previous two times, you will be glad you did.

 Lastly, if you are going to email your sample, send it as a PDF.
 This way, you can avoid your word processing program picking up any grammatical errors or spelling errors (which may not be actual errors) and highlighting them with green or red squiggly lines.